kurapica/IGAS/PLoop/README.md

 Constructor
 ----

 Well, it's better to give the name to a person object when objects are created.
-When define a global function with the class name, the function will be treated as the constructor function, like the object methods, it use **self** as the first paramter to receive the objecet, and all other paramters passed in.
+When define a global function with the class name, the function will be treated as the constructor function, like the object methods, it use **self** as the first paramter to receive the object, and all other paramters will be passed in.

 	class "Person"